kb1vc/SoDaFormat/README.md

 # SoDa::Format print stuff.

+ To get to doxygen generated documentation that is more detailed than the following summary, go [here](https://kb1vc.github.io/SoDaFormat/)

  SoDa::Format is a class that allows intelligent formatting of integer, floating point, string, and character values into